komikku-app/komikku-extensions/CONTRIBUTING.md

 ```

 #### AndroidManifest.xml
-A minimal [Android manifest file](https://developer.android.com/guide/topics/manifest/manifest-intro) is needed for Android to recognize a extension when it's compiled into an APK file.
+A minimal [Android manifest file](https://developer.android.com/guide/topics/manifest/manifest-intro) is needed for Android to recognize an extension when it's compiled into an APK file.
 You can also add intent filters inside this file (see [URL intent filter](#url-intent-filter) for more information).

 #### build.gradle
 Make sure that your new extension's `build.gradle` file follows the following structure: